odufour7/LEMONS/docs/source/tutorials_tests_mechanical_layer.md

 - *Inside the agent*:
   - **Left-click+hold**: Rotate counter-clockwise.
   - **Right-click+hold**: Rotate clockwise.
+- Press <kbd>SPACE</kbd> when your agents are all ready.

 #### 3. Simulation (stage 3)
 Finally, run and observe the simulation:
 - Press <kbd>r</kbd> to run or start the mechanical layer simulation.
 - Agents’ positions, velocities, and applied forces/torques update in real time.
 - All force and torque settings persist across simulation steps.
+- Once you have completed enough simulation steps, you can delete the dynamic folder, as well as the Agents.xml and Geometry.xml files.

 ### Keybindings reference